 Ollie Pope scores maiden Test hundred as England dominate South Africa on day two

-Ollie Pope notched a maiden Test hundred as England pressed home their advantage over South Africa on day two of the third Test, reaching tea 426-8.
+Ollie Pope notched a maiden Test hundred as England scored 499-9 declared in their first innings on day two of the third Test against South Africa.

 SCORECARD | OVER-BY-OVER COMMENTARY

-Ben Stokes (120) too hit a hundred, his ninth in Tests, sharing in a 203-run stand for the fifth wicket with Pope (106no) as South Africa's bowlers toiled.
+Ben Stokes (120) too hit a hundred, his ninth in Tests, sharing in a 203-run stand for the fifth wicket with Pope (135no) as South Africa's bowlers toiled.

 Stokes signalled his intent early in the day, taking on Kagiso Rabada, who it has emerged is banned for the fourth Test by the ICC for his overzealous celebration of Joe Root's wicket on day one.
 Stokes feasted on a couple of short balls, pulling them to the midwicket fence to bring up his fifty.